projectara/greybus-spec/source/special.rst

 When reconfiguring the link power mode as a result of receiving a Greybus SVC Interface Set Power Mode Request, the link's transmitter and/or receiver power mode shall be set to the given configuration.
-The :ref:`greybus-protocol-error-codes` in the Response message header of the response to a Greybus SVC Interface Set Power Mode Request shall not be used to check the result of the power mode change operation.
+The :ref:`greybus-operation-status` in the Response message header of the response to a Greybus SVC Interface Set Power Mode Request shall not be used to check the result of the power mode change operation.
 It shall only be used to indicate the result of the Greybus communication only.
-If the :ref:`greybus-protocol-error-codes` in the Response message header of the response to a Greybus SVC Interface Set Power Mode Request is different than GB_OP_SUCCESS, it shall indicate that an error occurred and that the power mode change could not be initiated; the targeted link shall be in the same state as before the request was issued.
-If the :ref:`greybus-protocol-error-codes` in the Response message header of response to a Greybus SVC Interface Set Power Mode Request is GB_OP_SUCCESS, it shall indicate that there was no Greybus communication error detected (Request and Response were successfully exchanged).
+If the :ref:`greybus-operation-status` in the Response message header of the response to a Greybus SVC Interface Set Power Mode Request is different than GB_OP_SUCCESS, it shall indicate that an error occurred and that the power mode change could not be initiated; the targeted link shall be in the same state as before the request was issued.
+If the :ref:`greybus-operation-status` in the Response message header of response to a Greybus SVC Interface Set Power Mode Request is GB_OP_SUCCESS, it shall indicate that there was no Greybus communication error detected (Request and Response were successfully exchanged).
 However, it shall not also be considered